upgle/jekyll-test/_posts/2015-05-10-2eloquent.md

 #### Defining An Accessor

 Eloquent provides a convenient way to transform your model attributes when getting or setting them.
-Simply define a `getMooAttribute` method on your model to declare an accessor.
+Simply define a `getFooAttribute` method on your model to declare an accessor.
 Keep in mind that the methods should follow camel-casing, even though your database columns are snake-case:

 	class User extends Model {